 Planning a trip to Morocco?
 We share the top places to visit in Morocco so you don’t miss the best destinations in the country.

-Situated in Northern Africa, Morocco brims with history, a rich culture, and beautiful scenery.
+Situated in Northern Africa, Morocco brims with history, a rich culture, and beautiful scenery, plus it is home to the Moroccan Fez Festival, a unique African celebration that needs to be experienced.
 It has a wonderful mix of ancient and modern touches.
-Wander through the ancient medinas, marvel at the opulent palaces, shop at modern malls and enjoy the exotic cuisine to get a sense of all Morocco offers.
+Wander through the ancient medinas, marvel at the opulent palaces, shop at modern malls, and enjoy the exotic cuisine to get a sense of all Morocco offers.

 Where to visit in Morocco